kinkatse/Lucky-7/README.md

 ## Closing Thoughts:
 - Thank you for giving me this opportunity to challenge myself.
 This was very stressful and made me grow more even if I didn't accomplish a finished product in time.
 I am excited to continue working on this and show more progress throughout the week!
 Keep in tuned!

+## Branch:
+- before-sockets: This is before I improved the socket code and is the submittion for the code challenge
+- work-on-sockets: Was me playing around with sockets and trying to understand it more
+- fix-sockets: Was using sockets to fix a bunch of issues and refactor a lot of code